A World Without Infectious Disease

-- Attribute authorship to academic and promotional materials
+- attribute authorship to academic and promotional materials; and

 To comply with law.
 We use your personal information as we believe necessary or appropriate to comply with applicable laws, lawful requests and legal process, such as to respond to subpoenas or requests from government authorities.

 For compliance, fraud prevention and safety.
-We use your personal information as we believe necessary or appropriate to (a) enforce the terms and conditions that govern our websites, mobile apps, products and services; (b) protect our rights, privacy, safety or property, and/or that of you or others; and (c) protect, investigate and deter against fraudulent, harmful, unauthorized, unethical or illegal activity.
+We use your personal information as we believe necessary or appropriate to (a) enforce the terms and conditions that govern our websites, mobile apps, products and services; (b) comply with regulatory monitoring and reporting obligations (such as those related to adverse events, product complaints, patient safety, and financial disclosures); (c) protect our rights, privacy, safety or property, and/or that of you or others; and (d) protect, investigate and deter against fraudulent, harmful, unauthorized, unethical or illegal activity.

 To create anonymous, aggregated or de-identified data.
 We may create anonymous, aggregated or de-identified data from your personal information and other individuals whose personal information we collect.
 We make personal information into anonymous, aggregated or de-identified data by removing information that makes the data personally identifiable to you.
 We may use this anonymous, aggregated or de-identified data and share it with third parties for our lawful business purposes.